cncf/landscapeapp/README.md

 ## Crunchbase Requirement

-We require all entries to include a [Crunchbase](https://www.crunchbase.com/) entry.
+We require all landscape entries to include a [Crunchbase](https://www.crunchbase.com/) url.
 We use the Crunchbase API to fetch the backing organization and headquarters location and (if they exist), Twitter, LinkedIn, funding, parent organization, and stock ticker.
-For open source projects, we will just create a nonprofit organization representing the project (if one doesn't already exist), and set the location to the lead developer.
+For open source, non-affiliated projects, we will just create a nonprofit organization representing the project (if one doesn't already exist), and set the location to the lead developer.

-Using an external source for this info saves effort in most cases, because it's data is being independently maintained and updated over time.
+Using an external source for this info saves effort in most cases, because most organizations are already listed.
+Going forward, the data is being independently maintained and updated over time.

 ## External Data